-Galaxy Note Guides (AllAboutGalaxyNote.com) is a resource center for all Samsung Galaxy Note users.
+Galaxy Note Guides (AllAboutGalaxyNote.com) is a resource centre for all Samsung Galaxy Note users.

-Galaxy Note Guides are organized in the following categories.
+Galaxy Note Guides are organised in the following categories.

 You can find the best S Pen related and S Note related guides here.